HubBla02/List-of-games/README.md

 # List-of-games
 Hi!
 This is my first app I have created on my own!
 I used:
-Backend: Spring Boot 3.1.0
+JPA;
-JPA
+Backend: Spring Boot 3.1.0,
-Data base: MySQL
+Data base: MySQL,
 Frontend: HTML